Mean ergodic composition operators on spaces of holomorphic functions on a Banach space: The space of holomorphic functions of bounded type

 With this we can estimate the second addend in the right-hand term of \eqref{corona}.
 In order to control the first one it is enough to see that $y=Ty$ since, if this is the case then $y=T_{[n]}y$ and $p(y-T_{[n]} z ) \leq q(y-z)$.
 Given $x' \in E'$, we have

-The first and third term tend to $0$ because $y$ is a $\sigma(E,E')$-cluster point.
+Since $y$ is a $\sigma(E,E')$-cluster point, we can choose $m$ so that the first and third term are arbitrarily small.
 On the other hand, \eqref{oud} implies that $T_{[m]} x- T T_{[m]} x$ tends to $0$ as $m \to \infty$ and, then, so also does the second term.
 This shows that $y=Ty$ and completes the proof. \end{proof}